hivemq/mqtt-cli/docs/_docs/installation.md

 At least Java 8 is required to run MQTT CLI.

-The CLI is implemented with the [11.0.4 Java release](https://adoptopenjdk.net/?variant=openjdk11&jvmVariant=hotspot) which is the preferred version to run this project.
+The CLI is implemented with [Java 11](https://adoptium.net/?variant=openjdk11) which is the preferred version to run this project.

 ## Docker